Lcariota/SWE_Project/Technical-Design/Coding-Style-Guide-Java.md

 ## Naming Conventions
   + **1.1 CamelCase**
       + Java class, field, method, and variable names follow the CamelCase convention, where words are concatenated, and the initial letter of each word is capitalized.
-      + For variable names the first letter should remain lowercase
+      + For variable names the first letter should remain lowercase.
           + EX: String my dog
       + There's an exception for constants, which are written in all caps with underscores, and they are often declared as static and final.
           + private final int MAX = 50;
   + **1.2 Class and Interface Names**
-      + Class and interface names should begin with a capital letter and follow CamelCase conventions
+      + Class and interface names should begin with a capital letter and follow CamelCase conventions.
-          + TestPalindrome
+          + public class TestPalindrome
+  + **1.3 Method Names**
+      + Method names begin with a lowercase letter.
+          + public void setHeight( int h )
+  + **1.5 Package Names**
+    + Package names are written in all lowercase and typically consist of nouns.